RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 ## Step 4 - Test Read and Write

-If you would like to a smoke test of connectivity and replication, see the connecting section of [the CRDB Quick
+If you would like to test connectivity and replication, see the [the CRDB Quick
 Start]({{< relref "/rs/getting-started/crdbs.md#test-connectivity" >}}).